How do I apply for Emergency Accommodation?

 What types of emergency accommodation are there?

-The most common places used for emergency accommodation for single people or couples are hostels.
-Other places used for emergency accommodation include bed and breakfasts, hotels and family hubs, and these places are used in situations where hostels are not suitable.
-These are primarily for families however, they can be provided if you have special medical or social needs depending on availability.
+The most common types of emergency accommodation for single people or couples are hostels.
+Other places used for emergency accommodation include bed and breakfasts, hotels and family hubs.
+These places are used in situations where hostels are not suitable and are primarily provided to families.
+However, they can be provided if you have special medical or social needs, depending on availability.

 Hostels